Code-Institute-Submissions/Boomerang-Hunter-ms2/testing.md

 ![Dynamite about to hit sprite](assets/readme-assets/screenshot-dynamite-hit.png)
 ![Game Over screen](assets/readme-assets/screenshot-game-over.png)

-## As a new user I would like to be able to restart once I recieve a game over.
+## As a new user I would like to be able to restart once I receive a game over.

 1. Once the game is loaded the restart button will be visible and active.
 1. It can be pressed at any time.